-I happen to be one of the hundreds of millions of human beings on Earth who have disabilities.
-I created this web page to help event organizers at university, public, and private venues accommodate me without any hiccups, embarrassments, or dramas.
+I happen to be one of the hundreds of millions of human beings on Earth who have long-term disabilities.
+I created this web page to help event organizers at university, public, and private venues accommodate my disabilities without any hiccups, embarrassments, or dramas.
 I hope you find it suitably informative.

-If you are an event organizer, please read the section
+If you are an event organizer, please skip to

-If you are curious to know more about the nature of my disabilities, you may read this.
+If you are curious to know more about the nature of my disabilities, you may read my disclosure page.
 Please do not abuse the trust I have placed in you by sharing this information here; thank you.
 You may also read my how to

-At a physics/university event, I need (1) a reserved top-quality chair, (2) easily digestible food, and (3) barrier-free accessibility.
-At a multi-day physics/university event, I also need (4) a decent bed at a relatively quiet hotel which can receive shipped luggage, and maps showing barrier-free entrances to all venues and the locations of all-gender restrooms.
-At a local party with friends, I just need a high-backed chair with soft surfaces and some advice beforehand about likely food and drinks so I can plan ahead.
+At a single-day professional event, I need (1) a reserved top-quality chair, and (2) barrier-free accessibility.
+At a multi-day professional event, I also need (3) a decent bed at a relatively quiet hotel which can receive shipped luggage, and (4) maps showing barrier-free entrances to all venues and the locations of all-gender restrooms.
+At a local social event with friends, I just need a high-backed chair with soft surfaces and a picture of it ahead of time so that I can plan ahead.
 Please see below for specifics.
 Thanks!

 Most chairs are not comfortable enough for me to sit on them for more than a few minutes, even on a good pain day.
 At a professional event, I need to sit on a high-backed adjustable ergonomic office chair with all of the following six properties.
 At a local party with friends, the first two are usually sufficient.
 In order of importance, the six requirements are:-

-If your institution/organization/group/company does not have a chair that satisfies all of the above six requirements, please contact me by email with pictures and specifications of the best high-quality ergonomic office chairs you do have, so that I can evaluate suitability.
-It is imperative that this be done well in advance of the event, because organizing a special ergonomic chair on short notice typically produces poor results.
-(The chair I use in my own office is an ergoCentric tCentric Hybrid high-back model.)
+If your institution/organization/group/company does not have a chair that satisfies all of the above six requirements, please contact me by email with pictures and specifications of the highest-quality tall-backed ergonomic office chairs that you do have, so that I can evaluate suitability.
+It is imperative that this be done at least a month in advance of the event, because trying to organize a special ergonomic chair on short notice typically produces poor results.

 Please also let me know at least two weeks in advance whether I will be able to access an electrical outlet where I will be sitting.
 Power is important because it allows running a small medical heating blanket, significantly enhancing my ability to sit for extended periods.
-If this is not possible, please alert me in advance so I can bring one-use heat wraps instead.
+Otherwise, I will bring single-use heat wraps instead.

-Because my shoulders have limited power, heavy doors into and within buildings should have electric push-button door openers.
-For the same reason, I do not carry a backpack or satchel but instead use a rolling briefcase.
-Therefore, all venues should be
+Because my shoulders have very limited power, I need any heavy doors into and within buildings to have electric push-button door openers.
+Ideally, all venues including accommodations should be

-If your event is multi-day, it is important that your organizer allocates me accommodation with a decent bed.
-Even if the bed is decent, I still have to bring my own special pillow and mattress pad.
-Mattress pads are bulky and awkward, so I mail one to the location ahead of arrival and junk it afterwards.
-I also mail my luggage.
-Please get your organizer person to give me the mailing address for the hotel is not listed on the conference/workshop website, please email it to me at least six weeks in advance of the event.
+If your event is multi-day, it is important that I am allocated accommodation with a decent bed.
+Even if the bed is decent, I still have to bring my own special pillow and usually also a mattress pad.
+Mattress pads are bulky and awkward, so I mail one to the location ahead of arrival.
+I also ship my suitcase.
+If the mailing address for the hotel is not listed on the conference/workshop website, please email it to me at least six weeks in advance of the event.